Orthogonal Edge Routing

 Port Candidates

 In addition to the support provided for port constraints, orthogonal edge router also supports the concept of port candidates.
-The port candidates for the edges of a graph are retrieved from data providers that are bound to the graph using the look-up keys SOURCE_PCLIST_DPKEY and TARGET_PCLIST_DPKEY, respectively.
+Both aspects, i.e., matching port candidates as well as modeling enhanced port constraints are supported.

 Incremental Routing